datastax/dsbulk/manual/settings.md

 - MIN: Generates the smallest possible type 1 UUID for a given timestamp.
 Warning: this strategy doesn't guarantee uniquely generated UUIDs and should be used with caution.
 - MAX: Generates the biggest possible type 1 UUID for a given timestamp.
 Warning: this strategy doesn't guarantee uniquely generated UUIDs and should be used with caution.

-Also please note that, for all strategies outlined above, the clock sequence and the node ID parts of the generated UUIDs are determined on a best-effort basis and are not fully compliant with RFC 4122.

 Default: **"RANDOM"**.

 <a name="driver"></a>